CaraMcAvinchey/purrfect-sitters/README.md

 - The users will have a choice of home, login/logout & register when visiting the site.
 - There is a subtle hover state on each of the navigation items for better user experience.
 - For mobile devices, the navigation toggles to a hamburger menu.
+- The user name is displayed when logged in and a drop down is displayed for my profile and logout buttons.

 ### Register
 - The user will be able to easily sign up as a user using the below form.